Achewood: History

-Chris Onstad has self-published sixteen books: seven collections of Achewood comics, two books by character Nice Pete (A Wonderful Tale and A Hilarious Comedy), six 'zines by another named Roast Beef, and Recipes for a Lady or a Man: The Achewood Cookbook with recipes from several of the main characters.
-A second cookbook, titled The Achewood Cookbook II was announced and paid pre-orders were taken, but it never shipped.

 In October 2002, Achewood's "Sunday Edition" became part of the online alternative comics anthology Serializer.
 In their review of serializer.net, The Comics Journal wrote: "It's a pleasure to see strips like Achewood's 'Sunday' strip ... use the newspaper format for far more daring, entertainingly perverse work ... would be perfectly at home at a good alternative weekly or a great college paper."
-Achewood is sometimes featured in the Chaparral, Stanford University's humor publication, of which Onstad is an editor emeritus.
+Achewood is sometimes featured in the Chaparral, Stanford University's humor publication, of which Onstad is a retired editor.

-On April 30, 2003, Onstad introduced a new feature to the Achewood universe—an advice column written by the character Ray called Ray's Place.
-The column has developed characters, mainly as perceived by Ray.
-It also allows for an interaction between reader and character, a novelty in comic art.
+On April 30, 2003, Onstad introduced an advice column written by the character Ray called Ray's Place.
+The column has developed characters, mainly as perceived by Ray, and allows for readers to interact with the character.

-July 2004 saw the introduction of several in-character blogs.
-The main characters all began writing (using Blogger) to speak to their audience.
+July 2004 saw the introduction of several in-character blogs hosted on Blogger.
 Onstad stated in an interview that he found the blogs easier to maintain than the strip, as they do not require as much refining.

 In late 2004, it was announced that Checker Book Publishing Group was to release a collection of Achewood comics later that year.
-Checker had signed Chris Onstad to a three-book deal that was to begin in November 2004.
-However, the deal was canceled soon after due to creative differences.
+Checker had signed Onstad to a three-book deal that was to begin in November 2004.
+However, the deal was cancelled soon after due to creative differences.